This page describes how to create a read pool instance in an AlloyDB for PostgreSQL cluster.

 For more information about using the C4A Axion-based machine series, including the 1 vCPU machine type, see Considerations when using the C4A Axion-based machine series.

 - Optional: To connect your applications and clients over the public internet, click Enable Public IP in Public IP Connectivity.
-Enabling public IP might require additional configuration to ensure a secure connection.
+Enabling public IP might require additional configuration to make sure that you have a secure connection.
 For more information, see Connect using public IP.

 By default, private IP is always enabled.
 For more information, see Enable private services access.